RavensbourneWebMedia/Web-development-workshop/sessions/week-02.md

 # Assignment for next week!

-Present one *bad* website you chose.
+Out of the 3 bad websites you chose (see above), pick one and review it in more depth.

 Why is it bad?
 What do you think makes a website bad?

-Explain it using the principles above.
+Explain it using the **principles** above.

+Make sure to add **images**!
+One image is worth 1000 words they say..

-Write it in MarkDown, then push it to your fork of this project on GitHub (inside the `students > {yourName}` folder ).
+Write it in **MarkDown**, then push it to your fork of this project on GitHub (inside the `students > {yourName}` folder).